-This Chef Lost 50 Pounds And Reversed Pre-Diabetes With A Digital Program
+This Chef Lost 50 Pounds And Reversed Prediabetes With A Digital Program

 Last year he received an email from his doctor at Kaiser Permanente with some test results.
 "It was like a gut punch, " Speranza says.

-Based on his weight, which had been crept up to 210 pounds, and the results of his bloodwork to test his glucose, he was diagnosed with pre-diabetes.
+Based on his weight, which had been crept up to 210 pounds, and the results of his bloodwork to test his glucose, he was diagnosed with prediabetes.
 This means his blood sugar level was elevated, but not yet high enough to be diagnosed with the condition.

 "It was a real come-to-Jesus moment," Speranza recalls.
 He knew that diabetes increased the risk of heart disease and can lead to many other complications including vision loss and amputations.